KEMBL/react-native-shop/packages/rns-packages/README.md

 # Entities guidelines

 This package contains application entities which are supposed to be used with redux-package-loader.

+The general ideas are:
-The general idea is - each entity folder contains all necessary parts which are required to use it in react-redux application.
+* each entity folder contains all necessary parts which are required to use it in react-redux application.
 Look at folders as at dedicated npm packages.
+* Other packages can access only selectors and actions inside this package

 Mostly inspired by these articles: